-Figure 34- Router.Get method for the backend to accept a search parameter
+Figure 34- router.et method for the backend to accept a search parameter

-Once that endpoint is in place, the parameter is be passed into a dedicated asynchronous function that performs the lookup on the CSV file (the function is asynchronous as a regular function generated errors within the code editor).
-The function is then wrapped in a Try-Catch to account for the possibility of an error e.g. the input file not being available.
+Once that endpoint is in place, the parameter is be passed into a dedicated asynchronous function that performs the lookup on the CSV file (the function is asynchronous as a regular function generated error messages within the code editor).
+The function is then wrapped in a Try-Catch statement to account for the possibility of an error e.g. the input file not being available.
 The result is then loaded into a JSON payload and sent back the calling application (i.e. the Front End) via the res.send() method.